Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ### Setting up a forever loop between players
-Setting up an infinite loop is as simple as typing `while True:` though this isn't overly useful for debugging as you have to select *ctrl + c* simultaneously to stop.
+To set up an infinite loop use `while True:`.

+Note, this isn't overly useful for debugging as you have to select *ctrl + c* simultaneously to stop.
 As a computer is fast you can miss some important output on the terminal that is relevant to the debugging process.

 A solution is to comment out the infinite command using *ctrl + /* and replace with a loop that repeats several times only.

 ``` python
 def snl_game(players):